abdelhadi-haddadi/hugo-blog-app/content/spring-boot-thymeleaf-configuration.md

 +++
-title = "Spring Boot Thymeleaf configuration" date = 2025-08-27T23:20:57.415+01:00
+title = "Spring Boot Thymeleaf configuration" date = 2025-08-29T20:12:36.614+01:00
 draft = false
-description = "Spring Boot Thymeleaf configuration tutorial shows how to configure Thymeleaf with Spring Boot web application." image = "" imageBig = "" categories = ["articles"] authors = ["Cude"] avatar = "/images/avatar.webp"
+description = "Spring Boot Thymeleaf configuration tutorial shows how to configure Thymeleaf in a Spring Boot web application.
+Thymeleaf is a modern server-side Java template engine for both web and standalone environments." image = "" imageBig = "" categories = ["springboot"] authors = ["Cude"] avatar = "/images/avatar.webp"
 +++

 # Spring Boot Thymeleaf configuration

-last modified July 13, 2020
+last modified July 29, 2023

-In Spring Boot Thymeleaf configuration tutorial, we are going to show how to configure Thymeleaf with Spring Boot web application.
-When Spring Boot finds Thymeleaf dependency in the Maven POM file, it automatically configures Thymeleaf template engine.
-This tutorial shows how to do in manually in Java configuration.
+In this article we show how to configure Thymeleaf with Spring Boot web application.
+When Spring Boot finds Thymeleaf dependency in the Gradle build file, it automatically configures Thymeleaf template engine.
+This tutorial shows how to do it manually with Java configuration.

 Spring is a popular Java application framework.
 Spring Boot is an effort to create stand-alone, production-grade